Custom-Roles-for-TTT/TTT-Custom-Roles/CREATE_YOUR_OWN_ROLE.md

 The score file is what shows up in the round summary at the end of each round.
 Open up 'Score Template.psd' and you should see a white dashed outline.
 This is the guide for the size of your icon.
 Click on the 'Icon' layer and paste in your role icon.
 You should automatically see a shadow appear behind your icon.
 Resize this icon until the white is all inside the dashed outline. *(Note: It doesn't matter if some shadow spills out of the outline as long as all the white is inside the guide.)* Once you are happy with the positioning of the icon you can click the eye symbol next to the 'Icon Guide' layer to hide the dashed outline guide.
 Save this image as 'score_%NAMESHORT%.png' where `%NAMESHORT%` is replaced as you did before.
 Once again this should be saved in 'Role Addon Template' > 'materials' > 'vgui' > 'ttt'.

-Here is what I have for 'score_sum.png':
+Here is what we have for 'score_sum.png':

 ![score_sum.png](https://i.imgur.com/zZkU611.png)